jvandenaardweg/homebridge-itho-daalderop/README.md

 # Homebridge plugin for Itho Daalderop mechanical fan units

-This Homebridge plugin exposes your [Itho Daalderop](https://www.ithodaalderop.nl/) fan units to Apple HomeKit by using the [WiFi Add-on module](https://github.com/arjenhiemstra/ithowifi).
+This Homebridge plugin exposes your [Itho Daalderop](https://www.ithodaalderop.nl/) mechanical fan unit to Apple HomeKit by using the [WiFi Add-on module](https://github.com/arjenhiemstra/ithowifi).
 So you can use the Home App to control your fan units and integrate into your Home Automations.

 ## Features